neeravnagda/PlantSim/README.md

 # CA1 Assignment by Neerav Nagda
 # PlantSim

-A plant simulation using L-systems and spatial visualisation.
+A plant simulation using L-systems and space colonisation.